S4 (gamer)

-Gustav Magnusson (born April 1, 1992), better known as s4, is a Swedish professional Dota 2 player.
+Gustav Magnusson (born 1 April 1992), better known as s4, is a Swedish professional Dota 2 player.
 As a member of Alliance, s4 won The International 2013.

 Professional career

-2012: Early Career
+2012: early career

 s4's Dota 2 career started in early 2012 where he played at Dreamhack Summer 2012 with his team The Tough Bananas, however the team did not make the playoffs.
 In the fall of that same year he, along with AdmiralBulldog, created No Tidehunter (NTH).
 At the DreamHack Winter 2012 NTH defeated Evil Geniuses in the grand finals and secured first place in the team's first major tournament together.

 2013

 In 2013, NTH won several tournaments such as the StarLadder Season 5 LAN.
-In April 2013, s4, along with AdmiralBuldog, Akke, EGM, and Loda moved to Alliance - a world-renowned esports organization.
+In April 2013, s4, along with AdmiralBulldog, Akke, EGM, and Loda moved to Alliance - a world-renowned esports organization.
 With Alliance, they won the year's biggest tournament, The International 3, and without losing a series and only losing 3 games; two of which in the final best of 5-game series.
 As a result, s4 was the highest earning eSports player in 2013.

 2014

-In June 2014, s4 and Alliance won against Cloud9 in the Grand Final of DreamLeague Season 1 - making them as the DreamLeague Season 1 champions.
+In June 2014, s4 and Alliance won against Cloud9 in the Grand Final of DreamLeague Season 1 - making them the DreamLeague Season 1 champions.
 Unfortunately, s4 and Alliance placed 11th-12th at The International 2014 as they were eliminated early.